psidnell/ofexport/DOCUMENTATION.md

 ![Rendered on the Desktop (using GeekTool)](documentation/GeekToolScreenGrab-thumb.jpg)

+Rendered on the Desktop (using GeekTool)

 ![Web Page](documentation/Browser-thumb.jpg)

+Web Page

 ![TaskPaper Document](documentation/TaskPaper-thumb.jpg)

+TaskPaper Document
 ### Features

 **Export to a number of text based file formats:**